OSVAI/SSD-KD/README.md

 ![teaser](./framework_ssd-kd.png)

-## Code will be coming soon.
+## We are in the process of preparing the code for release.
 Stay tuned.